mengelbrecht/slimline/README.md

 Defines the symbol of the exit status glyph.
 Default is `↵`.

-### `SLIMLINE_ENABLE_GIT_RADAR`

-Defines whether git-radar shall be used to display git information.
-Default is `1`.

-### `SLIMLINE_PERFORM_GIT_FETCH`

-Defines whether git-radar shall perform a `git fetch` automatically (default: every 5 minutes) for the current git repository (on prompt rendering).
-Default is `1`.

 ### `SLIMLINE_DISPLAY_EXEC_TIME`

 Defines whether the runtime of a process is displayed if it exceeds the maximum execution time specified by the option below.
 Default is `1`.

 ### `SLIMLINE_MAX_EXEC_TIME`

 Defines the maximum execution time of a process until its run time is displayed on exit.
 Default is `5` seconds.

 ### `SLIMLINE_DISPLAY_EXIT_STATUS`